 Linus and Snoopy the Beagle often fight for a blanket.
-Snoopy tries to steal Linus’s blanket that causes both to fight & chase around.
+Snoopy tries to steal Linus’s blanket causing both to fight & chase around.

 5. Peppermint Patty

 Peppermint Patty makes Snoopy her constant watchdog.
-In the beginning, Peppermint Patty did not know that Snoopy is a beagle; that’s why she refers to Snoopy as a “funny-looking kid with a Big Nose” Later on, she found out that Snoopy is a beagle.
+In the beginning, Peppermint Patty does not know that Snoopy is a beagle; that’s why she refers to Snoopy as a “funny-looking kid with a Big Nose” Later on, she finds out that Snoopy is a beagle.

 6. Sally Brown

-Sally Brown did not care much for snoopy and called snoopy a stupid beagle.
-She hated it when she was asked to feed snoopy by her brother.
-There are instances that they get together well; however, the relationship changes when Snoopy abandoned Sally to be bullied because he went to be with his old girlfriend.
+Sally Brown did not care much for Snoopy and called Snoopy a stupid beagle.
+She hated it when she was asked to feed Snoopy by her brother.
+There are instances that they get together well; however, the relationship changes when Snoopy abandons Sally to be bullied because he went to be with his old girlfriend.

 This peanut character allows Snoopy to play and sit on his toy piano.